roman-milk/roman-milk.github.io/robs-revenge.md

+===

- ****** Rob's Revenge Ch.
-03 ****** byJust_Plain_Bob© Over the next two days I revisited the houses I was interested in and finally decided on a three bedroom ranch with an attached three car garage, an in- ground swimming pool and a hot tub.
+Over the next two days I revisited the houses I was interested in and finally decided on a three bedroom ranch with an attached three car garage, an in- ground swimming pool and a hot tub.
 I put a hundred-fifty thousand down on it which just about knocked the socks off of the real estate agent.
 I had already arranged for the bank where I had my accounts to finance the house I picked and I figured that we would close in thirty days or so.

  Samantha's mother told me that she didn't want any of Samantha's stuff so I went to the storage unit and dug through everything there to sort it out for Goodwill and a couple of other charitable organizations and in the course of digging I found out another lie that Samantha had told me.
 She said Barrington was going to give her twenty-five thousand for what she had been doing.
 I found two bank books with over eighty grand between them.
 Samantha told me she was trying to get the twenty five thousand so we could put a down payment on a house.
 If she was looking down or up from wherever she was she couldn't miss the smile on my face.
 She had just paid off my new house.
 I'd move into it free and clear.